 On this day, July 23, in hip-hop history…

-1991: East Coast rap group, Main Source, released their classic debut, Breaking Atoms, twenty-three years ago today.
+1991: East Coast rap group, Main Source, released their debut album, Breaking Atoms, on July 23, 1991.
 The album is remembered as a one of the last seminal records of the golden age of hip-hop.
-The group consisting of Large Professor, Sir Scratch and K-Cut, Breaking Atoms has gone on to be seen as significantly influential to hip-hop introducing the world to rapper/producer Large Professor and marking the debut of legendary rapper, Nas.
+Concocted from the group consisting of Large Professor, Sir Scratch and K-Cut, Breaking Atoms has come to be seen as significantly influential to hip-hop for introducing the world to rapper/producer Large Professor and marking the debut of legendary Queens rapper, Nas.

 Noted for it’s rich, jazzy sonics and intricate layered percussion, Breaking Atoms would spawn several hit singles.
-Lead single, “Looking At The Front Door,” would chart at No. 1 on Billboard’s Hot Rap Singles chart while follow-up, “Just Hangin’ Out” would land at No. 11, respectively.
+The lead single, “Looking At The Front Door,” would chart at No. 1 on Billboard’s Hot Rap Singles chart while follow-up, “Just Hangin’ Out” would land at No. 11, respectively.
 However, the album’s most famous moment might be the iconic guest verse from a debuting, teenage Nas.
-The verse is widely remembered as one of the greatest debuts in hip-hop history, as well as, being credited as the spark that launched Nas to becoming one of the most decorated MCs of all-time.
+The verse is widely remembered as one of the greatest debuts in hip-hop history, as well as, being credited as the spark that launched Nas to becoming one of the most decorated MCs of all time.

-Although, the group only released one full-length album, the influence of Main Source is undeniable.
-Not only because it launched the career of Nas but because lead rapper/producer, Large Professor, has gone on to become one of the most celebrated producers of all-time, producing tracks for Mobb Deep, Busta Rhymes, A Tribe Called Quest and Nas’ masterful debut, Illmatic.
+Although the group only released this one full-length album, the influence of Main Source is undeniable.
+Not only because it launched the career of Nas but because lead rapper/producer, Large Professor, has gone on to become one of the most celebrated producers of all time, producing tracks for Mobb Deep, Busta Rhymes, A Tribe Called Quest and of course Nas’ masterful Illmatic.

 Here's the Ultimate Guide to Rappers With Acronyms in Their Name